shine-calendar/color-picker/README.md

 ## How does it work?
 Simple!

-Download and reference the ShineColorPicker.dll file, and then add this line where you need it:
+Download and reference the ShineColorPicker.dll file, and then add this where you need it:

 ```c#
             ShineColorPicker.ColorPickerDialog cpd = new ShineColorPicker.ColorPickerDialog(myColor);